wp-plugins/wp-jump-menu/readme.txt

 2. The Options Page - Here you can edit the drop-down list of custom post types (as well as built in post types) and their order, change the colors of the WP Jump Menu, and specify a few other options!

 == Changelog ==

+= 2.2.4 =
+* Replaced the listing of heirarchical pages/post types with WP native Walker functionality.
+Should improve listing of parent / child pages in drop-down.
+* Cleaned up the code, added comments
+* Used get_edit_post_link() instead of hard coding link to edit post page (yay!)
+* Added the option to show or hide the ID next to the post/page name in the drop-down

 = 2.2.3 =
 * Bug fixed: Order By was not working because the orderby value names had not been updated to exclude "post-".
 Thanks Tim for the bug report.